 I. Income-Tax Act

-According to Article 4 of the Income-Tax Act a resident is considered someone who:
+According to Article 4 of the Income-Tax Act a resident is considered someone who ,irrespective of citizenship :

 - Has his/her permanent residence in Bulgaria